Tulpa: Tulpamancers

 Influenced by depictions in television and cinema from the 1990s and 2000s, the term tulpa started to be used to refer to a type of willed imaginary friend.
-Practitioners consider tulpas sentient and relatively autonomous.
-Online communities dedicated to tulpas spawned on the 4chan and Reddit websites.
+Practitioners consider tulpas sapient and relatively autonomous.
+Online communities dedicated to tulpas spawned on the 4chan and Reddit websites, with some spin-offs into Discord.
 These communities call tulpa practitioners "tulpamancers".
 The communities gained popularity when adult fans of My Little Pony started discussing tulpas of characters from the television series My Little Pony.
 The fans attempted to use meditation and lucid dreaming techniques to create imaginary friends.
 Surveys by Samuel Veissière explored this community's demographic, social, and psychological profiles.
 These practitioners believe a tulpa is a "real or somewhat-real person".
-The number of active participants in these online communities is in the low hundreds, and few meetings in person have taken place.
-They belong to "primarily urban, middle-class, Euro-American adolescent and young adult demographics" and "cite loneliness and social anxiety as an incentive to pick up the practice".
-93.7% of respondents said their involvement with the creation of tulpas had "made their condition better" and led to new, unusual sensory experiences.
-Some practitioners have sexual and romantic interactions with their tulpas, though the practice is controversial and trending toward taboo.
+The number of active participants in these online communities is in the low hundreds per community, and few known meetings in person have taken place.
+They belong to "primarily urban, middle-class, Euro-American adolescent and young adult demographics" and "most ... cite loneliness and social anxiety as an incentive to pick up the practice".
+93.7% of respondents said their involvement with the creation of tulpas had "made their [mental] condition better" and led to new, unusual sensory experiences.
+Some practitioners have sexual and romantic interactions with their tulpas, though the practice is controversial and typically regarded as taboo.
 One survey found that 8.5% support a metaphysical explanation of tulpas, 76.5% support a neurological or psychological explanation, and 14% "other" explanations.

 Practitioners believe tulpas are able to communicate with their host in ways they sense do not originate from their own thoughts.
 Some practitioners report experiencing hallucinations of their tulpas.
 Practitioners that have hallucinations report being able to see, hear and touch their tulpas.

 Veissière's survey of 141 respondents found that the rates of neurodivergence including autism and attention deficit hyperactivity disorder (ADHD) was significantly higher among the surveyed tulpamancers than in the general population.
 He speculates that these people may be more likely to want to make a tulpa because they have a higher level of loneliness.
-Tulpamancers were typically white, articulate, and imaginative and lived in urban areas.
+Tulpamancers were typically white, articulate, imaginative, and lived in urban areas.
 A 2022 study found people who did not have psychosis and experienced more than one unusual sensory phenomenon (in this instance autonomous sensory meridian response (ASMR) and tulpamancy) were more prone to hallucination than people who experienced only one of the two sensory phenomena.

 Somer et al. (2021) describe the Internet tulpamancer subculture as being used to "overcome loneliness and mental suffering", and noted the close association with reality shifting (RS), a way of deliberately inducing a form of self-hypnosis to escape from reality into a pre-planned desired reality or "wonderland" of chosen fantasy characters.

+Tulpamancers and their tulpas typically regard themselves as Plural, and the two communities share significant overlap.